data2intelligence/CytoSig_prediction/README.md

 The starting data will be available in the folder data, named with bulk, single_cell, and output

 # Stage 2: convert single-cell data to CytoSig input format
+**This step is optional if you are only interested in bulk data analysis in Figure 4**
 run "./convert_sc_data.py"
 **Note**: This step needs a CPU with large memory of 64G as the dataset EGAS00001004571 contains many single cells.